 Studentships range from $2,000 to $5,000, and are awarded for one year at a time.
 Recipients may apply for renewal for an additional year, depending on availability of funding and providing that they maintain program requirements for their majors and a satisfactory GPA.

 - Have a minimum GPA of 3.3

-Scholarship applications are open to STEM majors planning to transfer to any of the University of Washington’s three campuses (Seattle, Bothell, or Tacoma).
-Click here to see a list of all majors offered by UW Seattle; separate lists are available for UW Bothell and UW Tacoma.
+Studentship applications are open to STEM majors planning to transfer to any of the University of Washington’s three campuses (Seattle, Bothell, or Tacoma).
+To see lists of majors offered by the University of Washington:

 Questions should be directed to email@example.com.